A lot of people still believe that in medieval Europe everyone got married at a very young age, that child marriages were very common.

 But if you’re a doctor, biologist, scientist, etc. and know better, please don’t hesitate to correct the following.

-Nature seems to give us a few clues on when you should get married and have babies.
+Nature seems to give us a few clues on when the best age is toget married and have babies.

-Both of these moments in life involve making some very big important decisions, so you should make them when your brain is at its best premium state to think about things.
+Both of these moments in life involve making some very big important choices, so you should make them when your brain is at its best premium state to make life changing decisions.

 Part of our brain, especially the frontal lobe, continues to mature long after puberty starts & ends.